petertogara/customer/README.md

 # customer
-Event-Driven with Spring Cloud Stream with Apache Kafka
+Event-Driven with Spring Cloud Stream using Apache Kafka

 This project demonstrates the implementation using:
 - Publish-Subscribe Pattern as opposed to Point-to-point